 (ISPR 3000 / 4 credits / 120 class hours)

-If students so choose, and with approval from the academic director, they may design their projects as a practicum or service learning project with a community organization or NGO.
-Sample internship sites include: Human Rights Focus, Caritas; Concerned Parents Association; St. Mary Hospital Lacor; Invisible Children; Acholi Cultural Institution (Ker Kwaro); Kitgum Youth Center; Straight Talk Foundation; TASO Counseling Center; Gulu Local District Council; The Center for Conflict Resolution in the Great Lakes Region; Norwegian Refugee Council; Italian Cooperation Agency.
+Sample practicum sites include: Human Rights Focus; Caritas; Concerned Parents Association; St. Mary’s Hospital Lacor; Invisible Children; Acholi Cultural Institution (Ker Kwaro); Kitgum Youth Center; Straight Talk Foundation; TASO Counseling Center; Gulu Women's Economic Development and Globalization (GWED-G); Gulu Local District Council; The Center for Conflict Resolution in the Great Lakes Region; Norwegian Refugee Council; and War Child Canada.

 Duration: 15 weeks